 About the Journal

-Journal of Educational Research and Practice (JERP) is a peer-reviewed Open Access journal published by Yayasan Centre for Studying and Milieu Development of Indonesia (CESMiD) in formal collaboration with Perkumpulan Dosen Tarbiyah Islam Indonesia (PDTII).
-JERP is committed to disseminating research and innovative educational practices, focusing on bridging the gap between educational theory and practice.
-JERP welcomes contributions from educators, researchers, and practitioners worldwide, emphasising culturally responsive and contextually relevant studies.
+Journal of Educational Research and Practice (JERP) is a peer-reviewed open-access journal published by Yayasan Centre for Studying and Milieu Development of Indonesia (CESMiD) in formal collaboration with Perkumpulan Dosen Tarbiyah Islam Indonesia (PDTII).
+The journal publishes educational research that advances social justice, community empowerment, critical awareness, and sustainable development.
+JERP emphasizes context-responsive and practice-oriented scholarship that bridges research, policy, and community realities, particularly in the Global South.

 Publication Details